 The FDA may decide that our data are insufficient for approval of our product candidates and require additional preclinical, clinical or other studies.
 As we develop our product candidates, we periodically discuss with the FDA clinical, regulatory and manufacturing matters, and our views may, at times, differ from those of the FDA.
-For example, the FDA has questioned whether our studies evaluating OMS103HP in patients undergoing ACL reconstruction surgery are adequately designed to evaluate efficacy.
-If these studies fail to demonstrate efficacy, we will be required to provide additional information, including possibly the results of additional clinical trials.
-Also, the FDA regulates those of our product candidates consisting of two or more active ingredients as combination drugs under its Combination Drug Policy.
+For example, the FDA regulates those of our product candidates consisting of two or more active ingredients as combination drugs under its Combination Drug Policy.
 The Combination Drug Policy requires that we demonstrate that each active ingredient in a drug product contributes to the product's effectiveness.
 The FDA has questioned the means by which we intend to demonstrate such contribution and whether available data and information demonstrate contribution for each active ingredient in OMS103HP.
-If we are unable to resolve these questions, we may be required to provide additional information, which may include the results of additional preclinical trials.
+If we are unable to resolve these questions, we may be required to provide additional information, which may include the results of additional preclinical studies or clinical trials.